Small Grains – Frequently Asked Questions

 A. Yes!
 If you want to extend your vegetable rotation by adding a small grain, then this program applies to you.

 A. The Small Grain Network provides learning and mentorship opportunities open to all small grain growers in Ontario.

 Q. Why pay farmers to grow something that they will market?

-A. The payment helps reduce the risk to farmers as they learn to grow small grains and recognizes the myriad of benefits of diversified crop rotations, including:
+A. The payment helps reduce the risk to farmers as they learn to grow small grains and recognizes the myriad of ecosystem services that come from diversified rotations, including:

 - Improved soil health and protection;

 - Improved water quality;

 - Reduced GHG emissions and fossil energy use;